SCHOOL IMPROVEMENT TEAM

 The School Improvement Team of R.J.
 Reynolds High School is a committee comprised of members from the school's administration, faculty and staff; parents; community leaders; and students that are committed to working cooperatively toward fulfilling the mission of the school.

-Approximately 30 members of the School Improvement Team consist of faculty representing each instructional department as well as teachers from the elective, exceptional and English as Second Language areas; and a classified employee representative.
+Approximately 25 members of the School Improvement Team consist of faculty representing each instructional department as well as teachers from the elective, exceptional and English as a Second Language areas; and a classified employee representative.

 Parent representatives are chosen to reflect the racial and socio-economic composition of the school and serve a two-year term.